hanbin973/hanbin973.github.io/_posts/2022-05-01-noisy-marker.md

 If it were, non-zero effect size of the marker would have been a direct evidence for the presence of a causal variant.
 However, non-zero $\mathbb{E}[e_K v]$ makes this claim invalid.

-The issue might be resolved by adding ancestry-associated covariates that can make $v$ independent from $e_K$.
+The issue might be resolved by adding ancestry-associated covariates that could make $v$ independent from $e_K$.
 Nevertheless, this leaves the problem of correlation between $e_K$ and $x_1, \ldots x_{K_1}$ which makes
 	$\mathrm{L}(e_K \vert 1, x_1, \ldots, x_{K-1})$ non-zero.